-Students will need to provide documentation of the purchase of a computer to be included in the cost of education budget.
+Students will need to provide documentation of the purchase of a Windows-enabled personal computer to be included in the cost of education budget.

 The Cost of Education is subject to change without notice.
 Financial aid is available only for the months the student is enrolled, so please plan accordingly.